neilmillingtonmicrosoft/COVID-19.Analytics.with.ADX/README.md

 operational performance.

 The nature of ADX permits "what if" data wrangling over all data presented.
-Additionally, it has the ability to visualise such analytics without the need for additional tooling, or investment, with built-in visualisations and the [ADX Dashboard] (https://docs.microsoft.com/en-us/azure/data-explorer/azure-data-explorer-dashboards)
+Additionally, it can visualise such analytics without the need for additional tooling, or investment, with built-in visualisations and the [ADX Dashboard] (https://docs.microsoft.com/en-us/azure/data-explorer/azure-data-explorer-dashboards)

 Purpose